Contact Information

 Research Topics

-Development, Membrane Biology, Metabolic Regulation, Protein Structure, RNA Biology, Signal Transduction
+Development, Membrane Biology, Metabolic Regulation, Protein Structure, Signal Transduction

 Disease Research Interests